EliasDiego/Portfolio/README.md

 # Portfolio

-# 1st Year
-### Last Stand
-The Game is a Sci-Fi Apocalyptic Text Based Story Game where the player experiences the story of William and his experience in the lose of his Family and Home.

-It was made for Advance Programming’s Midterm during the 1st Year 2nd Term.
-- Created the Story
-- Programmed Choices and Input Prompts.
-- Programmed Colored Dialogues for Characters.
-- Programmed Branching Dialogues
-- Programmed Main Menu and Settings

-### Space Invader
-The Game is a recreation of Space Invader in the Command Prompt window.

-It was made as a hobby during my 1st Year, 3rd Term
-- Programmed Player
-- Programmed Alien
-- Programmed Bullet
-- Programmed Game Loop
-- Programmed Window
-- Programmed Collision

-### Pong
-The Game is a recreation of Pong in the Command Prompt window.

-It was made as a hobby during my 1st Year, 3rd Term
-- Programmed Ball
-- Programmed Pad
-- Programmed Window
-- Programmed Game Loop
-- Programmed Collision
+# 3rd Year
+### Advent Machina
+Advent Machina The Game is a Military Tank Racing Game where the player has to race against other enemy tanks while shooting them.

+It was made for Artificial Intelligence For Games on 3rd Year 1st Term
+- Programmed Menus & Settings
+- Programmed Tank Controls & Shooting
+- Programmed Tank AI & Track Guide System
+- Programmed Tank Bullet
+- Programmed GUI
+- Programmed Regeneration Quick Time Mechanic
+- Programmed AC 130 Ability

+### Project Flashback
+Project Flashback The Game is a 2D Platforming where the Player’s world, in the shoes of Mr Dan, is being engulfed by Flash Games because of a weird phenomenon and has to stop it before it fully turns the world and drag it with the 2020, year when flash support ended, dooms day.

+It was made for GAMEPROJ1 (Thesis 1) during our 3rd Year and 2nd Term
+- Programmed Player Movement, Attacks, Health, Mana
+- Programmed Time Mechanic
+- Programmed Skill Systems
+- Programmed Enemy AI
+- Programmed UI and Menus
+- Programmed Dialogue System and Editor

+### Zantetsuken
+Zantetsuken The Game is a Free for all 2D platforming combat, with emphasis on quick fast paced combat where 1 hit would mean defeat.
+With a character roster to change the flow of combat.

+The Game was made for Game Networking during our 3rd Year and 2nd Term.
+- Programmed UI and Menus
+- Programmed Net Code using Photon
+- Programmed Player Movement

+### Needs Vs Wants
+Needs vs Wants is a game focused on an average worker trying to balance her money spending habits.
+It focuses on how a person manages their money in their personal and social lives while having bills to pay at the end of the month.

+The Game was made for Game Thesis2 during our 3rd Year and 3rd Term
+- Created Calendar System
+- Created Menus and Pop Ups
+- Created Phone Menu and its apps
+- Created Welfare System
+- Created Drop System
+- Created Player Stat Management

+### Kings Gambit

+### AR Dungeon

 # 2nd Year
 ### Nexus Wars
 The Game is a Sci-Fi Bullet Hell Game where the player has to survive each enemy wave until they reach the Boss Scene.